hdev7/Whatsapp-text-analyzer/README.md

 - Tap on contact name/group name on the top to see the details
 - Scroll down to find "Export Chat" menu
 - Choose "Without Media"

+To see interactive storyboard in the notebook [use this link](https://nbviewer.jupyter.org/github/hdev7/Whatsapp-text-analyzer/blob/master/text%20analysis.ipynb)